awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.Maintenance.md

 Whether a mandatory operating system update is required for a DB instance depends on its DB engine version and DB instance class\.
 In the following sections, you can find descriptions of the affected DB engine versions and DB instance classes for RDS for MySQL and RDS for PostgreSQL\.

-For information about viewing whether a maintenance update is available for your DB instance, see [Viewing pending maintenence](#USER_UpgradeDBInstance.Maintenance.Viewing)\.
+For information about viewing whether a maintenance update is available for your DB instance, see [Viewing pending maintenance](#USER_UpgradeDBInstance.Maintenance.Viewing)\.

 **Topics**
 + [Mandatory operating system updates for RDS for MySQL](#Aurora.Maintenance.Mandatory_OS_Updates.MySQL)